LukeWedmore/malawi_seismogenic_source_model/README.md

 Source types are mutually exclusice, and so if incorporated into a PSHA, they should be assigned relative weightings.

-The MSSD is the first seismogenic source database in central and northern Malawi, and represents an update of the South Malawi Seismogenic Source Database (SMSSD; Williams et al., 2021) because it incorporates new active fault traces (Kolawole et al., 2021; Williams et al., submitted - MAFD), new geodetic data and a statistical treatment of uncertainty, within a logic tree approach.
+The MSSD is the first seismogenic source database in central and northern Malawi, and represents an update of the South Malawi Seismogenic Source Database (SMSSD; Williams et al., 2021) because it incorporates new active fault traces (Kolawole et al., 2021; Williams et al., submitted - [MAFD]), new geodetic data (Wedmore et al., 2021) and a statistical treatment of uncertainty, within a logic tree approach.

 ## Citation
-Prior to publication please cite this database as:
+Prior to publication please cite this database using the following two references:
 Williams, J. N., Wedmore, L. N .J., Fagereng, Å., Werner, M. J., Biggs, J., Mdala, H., Kolawole, F., Shillington, D. J., Dulanya, Z., Mphepo, F., Chindandali, P., Wright, L. J. M.., Scholz, C. A. Geological and geodetic constraints on the seismic hazard of Malawi's active faults: the Malawi Seismogenic Source Database (MSSD). _Manuscript submitted to Natural Hazards and Earth System Sciences_

+Williams, J. N., Wedmore, L. N .J., Fagereng, Å., Werner, M. J., Biggs, J., Mdala, H., Kolawole, F., Shillington, D. J., Dulanya, Z., Mphepo, F., Chindandali, P., Wright, L. J. M.., Scholz, C. A. The Malawi Seismogenic Source Database.

 ## Database Design and File Formats
 The MSSD is a geospatial database that consists of two separate components: